Umeh832/CryptoMagic-BruteForce-Ethereum-PrivateKey-Finder-Mnemonic-Cracker/README.md

 Ethereum:

-To hunt and crack private keys from Ethereum mnemonics, use the following command:
+To hunt and crack private keys from Ethereum (ETH) mnemonics, use the following command:

 *Copy code*